justmevp/WebShop/README.md

 ## Contact
 ---------

-If you have any questions or issues related to the project, please contact us at vpek215@gmail.com.
+If you have any questions or issues related to the project, please contact at vpek215@gmail.com.

 ## License
 ---------